Carlosbogo/MOOEasyTool/Readme.md

 * Improve usage of bounds (each input variable its own bound)
     * NOTE: Transform input variables instead of bounds?
 * Code and add many acquisition functions

+* Return values that u have not evaluated as pareto front